Are Alaska Inmate Records Public Information?

-Structure of the Alaska Correctional FacilitiesAlaska Department of Corrections (AK DOC) is the agency with administrative powers over the correctional facilities in the State of Alaska.
-The AK DOC provides various rehabilitative programs for inmates, including educational services, vocational services, health, and rehabilitation, etc. Institutions under the administration of the Ak DOC include
+The Alaska Department of Corrections (AK DOC) is the agency with administrative powers over the correctional facilities in Alaska.
+The AK DOC provides various rehabilitative programs for inmates, including educational services, vocational services, health services, rehabilitation, etc. Institutions under the administration of the AK DOC include:

 - Anchorage Correctional Complex

 - Spring Creek Correctional Center

 - Lemon Creek Correctional Center

 - Fairbanks Correctional Center